 3. Don’t pick the wrong type or product for your roof.
 There are certain types of skylights and rain prevention items that can actually cause damage depending on the type of weather you get in your area.
 Some skylights can’t handle areas with heavy rain, for example.
 Make sure you consult a contractor on the right type of features you may be able to get for your roof.

 4. Hiring a bad contractor.
 This one is probably the most easily avoidable.
 All it takes is a little research.
 There are plenty of places to find information about contractors.
 Ask others for recommendations, use yelp, use Google reviews, look at various business directory sites.
 You should be able to find out if a contractor is worthy or not.
-Our recommendation for a roofing contractor near Champaign or Indianapolis, try Sentry Roofing.
 If you can’t find any information on someone, it may be better to just pick a contractor with more reputation.

 Today we have a trick that may give you an advantage over your competitors when it comes to grabbing those leads from the internet.

 One of the biggest factors when deciding on any purchase for consumers is price.
 The problem is that in many industries price is often hidden in an attempt to get customer’s to reach out to find it, or because they don’t want to scare people away, or they don’t want competitors seeing their rates.
 It could also be that it’s simply too hard to give a price because of the unique situation of every purchase.
-We believe that providing price on the website can be an advantageous move for HVAC service providers.
+Lakewood Family Dental is a dentist that we think does a good job with their online presence.
+We believe that providing price on the website can be an advantageous move for online businesses.

 We are going to dispel some of these objections in this post.